ALTERNATIVE (ART) EDUCATION & RADICAL PEDAGOGY Bibliography

-For more titles on alternative art education see School of the Damned‘s online Open Library, Antiuniversity Now‘s collaborative public reading list on radical education and anarchist pedagogy (where you can add your own suggestions), and Evening Class‘s themed are.na resource sharing and bookmarking channel.
+For more titles on alternative art education see School of the Damned‘s online Open Library, Antiuniversity Now‘s collaborative Antiuni Reader, a public reading list on radical education and anarchist pedagogy (where you can add your own suggestions), and Evening Class‘s categorised are.na resource sharing and bookmarking channel.

 Art Monthly (2008).
 The Future of Art Education Special Issue.
 Art Monthly #320, October 2008.